-73. Pursuant to Illinois Rules of Civil Procedure 735 ILCS 5/2-801, Plaintiff brings this action on behalf of itself and the following class (the "Class") of similarly situated persons:
+72. Pursuant to Federal Rules of Civil Procedure 23(a), 23(b)(1), and 23(b)(2), Plaintiff bring this action on behalf of themselves and the following class (the "Class") of similarly situated persons:

-All Illinois businesses insured under a policy issued by Continental Casualty Company with the same operative language as policy form number B6021137850 with Business Interruption, Extra Expense and Civil Authority coverage who were denied coverage or met with a reservation of rights arising out of a claim(s) for SARS-CoV-2, COVID-19, the COVID-10 Pandemic and/or Illinois' civil authority "stay at home" order related losses.
+All Illinois businesses insured under a policy issued by Fireman's Fund with the same operative language as policy form number MZG80998835 with Business Interruption, Extra Expense and Civil Authority coverage who were denied coverage or met with a reservation of rights arising out of a claim(s) for SARS-CoV-2, COVID-19, the COVID-19 Pandemic and/or Illinois' civil authority "stay at home" order related losses.

-- 74. The following are Excluded from the Class: Defendant, including any parent, subsidiary, affiliate, or controlled person of Defendant; Defendant's officers, directors, agents, or employees; and the judicial officers assigned to this litigation, and any members of their staffs and immediate families. - 75.
+- 73. The following are Excluded from the Class: Defendant, including any parent, subsidiary, affiliate, or controlled person of Defendant; Defendant's officers, directors, agents, or employees; and the judicial officers assigned to this litigation, and any members of their staffs and immediate families. - 74.
 Plaintiff reserves the right to modify or amend the definition of the proposed Class and/or to add subclasses, if necessary, before this Court determines whether certification is appropriate.

-a.
-Numerosity
+A. Numerosity

-76. The precise number of class members for the Class are unknown to Plaintiff at this time but can be easily determined through appropriate discovery.
-Plaintiff believes that because Defendant is a large insurer with a notable presence in the State of Illinois and writes millions of dollars of business coverage premiums, the class of persons affected by Defendant's practices described herein consists of numerous businesses or the class of persons affected are otherwise so numerous that joinder of all class members is impractical.
-The unlawful practice alleged herein is a standardized and uniform practice, employed by Defendant pursuant to standardized insurance policy language, and results in the retention by Defendant of insurance benefits properly owed to Plaintiff and the class members.
+75. The precise number of class members for the Class are unknown to Plaintiff at this time but can be easily determined through appropriate discovery.

+Plaintiff believes that because Defendant is a large insurer with a notable presence in the State of Illinois and - upon information and belief - writes millions of dollars of business coverage premiums, the class of businesses affected by Defendant's practices described herein consists of hundreds of businesses or the class of businesses affected are otherwise so numerous that joinder of all Class members is impractical.
+The unlawful practice alleged herein is a standardized and uniform practice, employed by Defendant pursuant to standardized insurance policy language, and results in the retention by Defendant of insurance benefits properly owed to Plaintiff and the Class members.
 The class definition will permit the court to reasonably ascertain whether any individual or entity is a member of the class as any individual who or entity that is insured by Defendant and was denied coverage for SARS-CoV-2 related losses covered by BI, EE, or Civil Authority provisions.

-77. Upon information and belief, Defendant uniformly refuses to pay insureds for SARS-CoV-2 related losses covered by BI, EE, and/or Civil Authority provisions of its business insurance policies.
+76. Upon information and belief, Defendant uniformly refuses to pay insureds for SARS-CoV-2 related losses covered by BI, EE, and/or Civil Authority provisions of its business insurance policies.
 Accordingly, the Class consists of many hundreds, if not thousands, of Defendant's insureds who were not paid or afforded coverage under the terms of their insurance policies.
-Thus, pursuant to Illinois Rule of Civil Procedure 735 ILCS 5/2-801(1), the large size of the Class renders the Class so numerous that joinder of all individual members is impracticable.
+Thus, pursuant to Federal Rules of Civil Procedure 23(a)(1), the large size of the Class renders the Class so numerous that joinder of all individual members is impracticable.